ngudbhav/excel-to-mongoDB/readme.md

 	endRow: <required> //Valid only if customStartEnd is true.
 Defines the end Row of the data.
 	startCol: <required> //Valid only if customStartEnd is true.
 Defines the start Column of the data.
 	endCol: <required> //Valid only if customStartEnd is true.
 Defines the end Column of the data.
-}
+	destination: '' // Valid only if safeMoode is true.
+Defines the destination of the dump file of db }
 ```